Last Updated: September 11, 2023

 - Upgrade Protection: Unlimited free upgrades to any modules purchased

-Get peace of mind for the entire year with unlimited phone, email, and web access to our technical support reps, free software upgrades, and member discounts.
+Get peace of mind for the entire year with unlimited phone, and web portal access to our technical support reps, free software upgrades, and member discounts.

-- Unlimited phone (during business hours), email, and web support
+- Unlimited phone (during business hours), and web portal support

 - Upgrade Protection: Unlimited free upgrades to any modules purchased

-Upgrades are free for any software under a BasicCare, TotalCare or PriorityCare contract.
-If an upgrade is needed and a support contract is not in place, customers will have to pay 65% of the software’s current retail price.
+Upgrades are free for any software under a BasicCare, TotalCare, or PriorityCare support plan.
+If an upgrade is needed and a support plan is not in place, customers will have to pay 65% of the software’s current retail price.

 The support department can be reached by calling (800) 266-7798 or (916) 456- 1045 during our normal support hours of 6 AM to 5 PM PST.
-When calling after-hours, you will be given the option to be redirected to the emergency support line.
-After-hours support is available 24x7x365 for customers who are eligible for phone support, and is billed at $350 per hour with a one-hour minimum.
+When calling after hours, you will be given the option to be redirected to the emergency support line.
+After-hours support is available 24x7x365 for customers who are eligible for phone support and is billed at $450 per hour with a one-hour minimum.

-Strategic Partner modules (such as MES and MQTT) are supported directly by them and are covered under the same contract policies, however after-hours support availability and pricing does not apply to these partners.
-For details on after-hour support you will need to contact them directly.
+Strategic Partner modules by Cirrus Link Solutions are supported directly by them and are covered under the same policies, however after-hours support availability and pricing does not apply to these partners.
+For details on after-hour support, you will need to contact them directly.